 Why BPCI Advanced matters

-BPCI Advanced has been Medicare's proving ground for episode-based bundled payment accountability for seven years.
-By holding hospitals, PGPs, and conveners accountable for 90 days of Medicare spending across 41 clinical episode categories — and by structuring the model as an Advanced APM with two-sided risk — BPCI Advanced has demonstrated what voluntary episode-based payment can achieve.
-For Georgia hospitals and specialty practices that have participated, BPCI Advanced has been a vehicle for reducing post-acute care overuse, improving care coordination, and earning shared savings on well-managed episodes.
-As BPCI Advanced sunsets December 31, 2025 and the mandatory TEAM model takes effect January 1, 2026, the lessons learned in BPCI Advanced will directly inform how Georgia hospitals navigate the next phase of bundled payment — a phase where mandatory participation, shorter episode durations, and an evolving set of clinical episode categories will be the new operating frame.
+BPCI Advanced was Medicare's proving ground for episode-based bundled payment accountability for seven years.
+By holding hospitals, PGPs, and conveners accountable for 90 days of Medicare spending across dozens of clinical episode categories, and by structuring the model as an Advanced APM with two-sided risk, BPCI Advanced demonstrated what voluntary episode-based payment can achieve.
+For Georgia hospitals and specialty practices that participated, it was a vehicle for reducing post-acute care overuse, improving care coordination, and earning shared savings on well-managed episodes.
+Now that BPCI Advanced has concluded as of December 31, 2025 and the mandatory TEAM model has taken effect January 1, 2026, the lessons learned in BPCI Advanced directly inform how Georgia hospitals navigate the next phase of bundled payment, a phase where mandatory participation, shorter episode durations, and an evolving set of clinical episode categories are the new operating frame.